Praying in Tongues: The Believer’s Guide to Breakthrough

 Paul says, "For if I pray in a tongue, my spirit prays, but my understanding is unfruitful.
 What is the conclusion then?
 I will pray with the spirit, and I will also pray with the understanding.
 I will sing with the spirit, and I will also sing with the understanding" (1 Corinthians 14:14–15).

-When praying in private, engage both your mind AND your spirit by using your known language as well as tongues.
+When praying in private, engage both your mind and your spirit by using your known language as well as tongues.
 A balance between the two prayer expressions is vital for effective prayer and a wholesome prayer life.

 For example, begin by praying for a need in your known language.
 As you find yourself running short of words, switch to praying in tongues until you sense a release.
-The more you pray in the natural AND in the Spirit, the more your prayer life will grow and improve.
+The more you pray in the natural and in the Spirit, the more your prayer life will grow and improve.

-Similarly, begin singing a hymn or familiar chorus and then switch to singing in an unknown tongue, using the familiar tune.
+Similarly, begin singing a hymn or familiar chorus, and then switch to singing in an unknown tongue using the familiar tune.
 Eventually, ask the Holy Spirit to give you both the tongue and the tune.

 Praying and singing in tongues combined with praying and singing in the natural will add depth to your spiritual life by boosting your faith along with your inner peace.
 Adopt this form of prayer for a more intimate connection with Father God.